Build or Buy?

 Chances are, however, that there are at least a handful of solutions on the market capable of meeting most (if not all) of your requirements.
 Buying BI software is the right choice if doing so would mean not having to reinvent the wheel.
 One of our clients said as much in a customer review: “Exago is our partner in bringing (our) mission to life… we don’t have to expend developmental bandwidth to do what they are already doing so well.”
 If the prospect of licensing an existing BI solution gives you this feeling, you’re on the right track.

 There are too many variables to say definitively how long it would take to build a BI solution from scratch, but a study by Aberdeen Research Group found that independent software vendors (ISVs), who were more apt to buy embedded BI, “experienced a 27% faster time to market” than enterprises, most of which built their own BI.
 This is a handy estimate, but it’s best to make your own projections based on resources at your disposal.

 In most cases, it’s cheaper in terms of revenue and labor to buy rather than build BI.
 With a purchased solution, you know what your cost will be up front and can budget accordingly.
 In-house projects, by contrast, tend to “run 45 percent over budget and 7 percent over time, while delivering 56 percent less value than predicted,” according to a 2012 study by McKinsey and the University of Oxford.

-If this guide has led you to the conclusion that the right next step for you and your team is to build a BI tool in house, let us be the first to congratulate you on having discovered an unmet analytical need in your industry vertical!
+If after evaluating the pros and cons, this guide has led you to the conclusion that the right next step for you and your team is to build a BI tool in house, let us be the first to congratulate you on having discovered an unmet analytical need in your industry vertical!
 We are glad to have played even a small role in helping you arrive at that insight.
 We hope you will find use for your requirements notes as you begin work on your application!